bronsonso/2026_02_06_K8S_Self_Provisioning_Deployment/repository/documentations/project_plan/technical_consideration/solution_analysis.md

 **Feasibility for your case:**

-- **Nomad** is already on your evaluation list.
-It excels at simplicity and mixed workloads, but **does not provide a unified VM/container management UI**, lacks built‑in storage orchestration for VMs, and would require significant custom scripting to match the developer self‑service of a Kubernetes‑based platform.
-For 700 systems, it could become an integration burden.
+- **Nomad** excels at simplicity and mixed workloads, but **does not provide a unified VM/container management UI**, lacks built‑in storage orchestration for VMs, and would require significant custom scripting to match the developer self‑service of a Kubernetes‑based platform.
+For 700 systems, the integration burden would be substantial.
 - **Docker Swarm** is too limited for 700 mixed workloads; no native VM support and limited ecosystem.
 - **Mesos** is largely obsolete in the cloud‑native era.
 - **Slurm** is not suitable for enterprise application hosting.